Facial Aesthetics at Evolve Dentistry, Portishead

 Carol suggests your common-sense and gut feeling is the most powerful “if it looks too good to be true, it probably is”.
 And once you’ve started considering anything to look or feel better, from diets or a new hairstyle or reducing your wrinkles, pause and run her simple checklist.
 Ask ‘who, what, where’ then ‘how long and how much?’

 First of all, who will understand your needs, and help you achieve something appropriate?
 Carol is a dentist, which makes her more qualified than most when it comes to giving injections, especially with anxious patients.
-But lots of independent beauty therapists and even home hairdressers offer Botox type treatments.
-Did you know that Botox and other wrinkle relaxation treatments are prescription only medicines?
+But lots of independent beauty therapists and even home hairdressers offer wrinkle smoothing treatments.
+Did you know that wrinkle relaxation treatments are prescription only medicines?
 Which means only doctors, dentists and nurse prescribers can prescribe these treatments after a face-to-face consultation.
 Sadly, very occasionally things do go wrong.
 So, if it did where would you want to be?
 In someone’s spare room at home or in a professional environment with trained experts?

 “I’ve been a dentist for 23 years and have practiced non-surgical facial aesthetics – treatments like wrinkle relaxation and dermal fillers for over 12 of them.
 But even I’m still learning.
 I’m now halfway through a one-year programme at University of Salford, Manchester in a Post Graduate Certificate in Non-Surgical Facial Aesthetics.
 Never be nervous about asking people what they know, and where they learnt it.
 A few laminated certificates from a weekend course simply isn’t enough when it comes to having facial aesthetic treatments.”
 Ask the practitioner if they are registered with Save Face which is a voluntary Government register of facial aesthetic practitioners who have agreed to adhere to certain standards of care and hygiene and be held accountable if they don’t.